RahulSDeshpande/tyriar.github.io/_drafts/how-chinese-characters-work-on-the-web.md

 ...

-Consider the letter 'a' in English
+Consider the English lower case letter 'a'.
+It can be written in two different ways that, to a non-English speaker would look like two separate letters.
+This is a similar concept to Han unification, the letters convey exactly the same meaning but are represented differently.

 ...